Skip to main content

 Additionally, multiple devices connected to the same network that are also on the call or using other bandwidth-heavy software or activities can also cause video call breakups or drops.

-For this reason, your video calls may be choppy or breakup during peak usage times if you are in areas where many people are accessing the internet at the same time.
+For this reason, your video calls may be choppy or break up during peak usage times if you are in areas where many people are accessing the internet at the same time.

 Hardware and software limitations